GCBallesteros/platitudes/docs/config_file_defaults.md

 1. The names used in the json are the actual argument names on the function;
 2. We didn't need to specify `camera_name` since it already had a default.

-Let's running it again a couple of times:
+Let's run it again a couple of times:

 ```
 ❯ python magic_config_01.py lab_runner --config-file magic_config_01.json